makuchs/Plant_identifier/README.md

 - The model achieves **97.8% accuracy** on the test set.
 - Incorporates techniques like data augmentation, dropout, and early stopping to avoid overfitting.
 - Features a user-friendly interface for easy interaction with the classifier.

+## License

+This project is licensed under the [Apache License 2.0](LICENSE).
+The dataset is sourced from the Flowers Dataset and extended with additional images.
+See the [NOTICE](NOTICE) file for details.